fahlstrm/editor-backend/README.md

 variable.

 ## Tests
-Application tested.
+Application has been tested.
 See test folder.
 Build passed by Travis-ci